telerik/xaml-docs/controls/radgridview/sorting/custom.md

 	AddHandler Me.radGridView.Sorting, AddressOf Me.radGridView_Sorting
 {{endregion}}

 >When performing a custom sorting, you need to set the __IsCustomSortingEnabled__ property of the column to True.
+This is required in order to preserve the sorting direction of the column when another data operation (such as sorting, filtering or grouping) is performed.

 Take a look at the __GridViewSortingEventArgs__ argument of the event handler.
 There are a few properties that require your attention: